farlies/rsked/doc/README-RPi.md

 While `rsked` is designed to run "headless" (no monitor), the `gqrx` application, written with a Qt5 interface, expects a display.
 Also, the LXDE autostart mechanism depends on the presence of a display.
+If you are not using `gqrx` and have some other autostart mechanism in mind, then this configuration step may be skipped.
-Thus you will need to provide some sort of screen.
+Otherwise, you will need to provide some sort of screen.
 Possible solutions here include:

 1. attach an small HDMI display
 2. attach an HDMI "pacifier" (plug that fakes a monitor)
 3. create a virtual screen via **Xvfb**

-Option 1 is useful for debugging, but option 3 is cheap and easy.
+Option 1 is useful for debugging; option 2 requires additional hardware.
+Happily, option 3 is cheap and easy.
-Use Option 3 for embedded deployment.

 ```
 sudo apt install xvfb